Healthy Swiss Cheese Plant (Monstera deliciosa) in bright indirect, also known as Swiss Cheese Plant

 Swiss Cheese Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

-Water regularly and let only the top layer dry slightly before the next deep watering.
-About every 7-14 days, adjusting for season and drying speed.
-Tap water sensitivity: Sensitive.
-Adjust frequency to season, heat, and how fast the soil dries in your space.
+A practical check: water on a steady rhythm and let the top layer dry slightly before the next deep soak.
+A practical watering baseline for Swiss Cheese Plant is every 7-14 days, then tune by dry-down speed.
+It is sensitive to tap water quality, so filtered or rainwater is often safer.
+Adjust Swiss Cheese Plant watering frequency to season, heat, and how fast the soil dries in your space.

 Swiss Cheese Plant does best in All Purpose, Pon, Perlite, Epiphytic with a pH around 5.5-7.0.
 Fast drainage lowers root-rot risk.